KingContaria/FastQuit/README.md

 ### Compatibility

-With the help of [MixinExtras](https://github.com/LlamaLad7/MixinExtras), the mixins have been designed to be very non-intrusive while also being very effective.
+With the help of [MixinExtras](https://github.com/LlamaLad7/MixinExtras) and a custom Mixin Config Plugin, the mixins have been designed to be very non-intrusive while also being very effective.

 Because of that there is currently no known hard incompatibilities.

-However Minecraft will crash when trying to pregenerate new chunks with [WorldGen](https://modrinth.com/mod/world-gen) for a currently saving world.
-This should be solved on WorldGen's side by adding a fallback similar to those Minecraft has (with a toast informing the user of the failure) as it not only affects FastQuit but also accessing worlds occupied by other processes/Minecraft instances.

 If you do suspect an incompatibility with another mod, please [open an issue](#problems)!